-Arugula can have a bitter taste, strong or mild.
-It is because of the presence of a chemical within the plant that is believed to shield plants from getting consumed by pests and bugs.
-The bitterness of arugula depends on the specific plant and the type of arugula.
+Arugula can have a bitter taste because of the presence of a chemical within the plant believed to shield plants from pests and bugs.
+The bitterness depends on the type of arugula.

 Arugula is a well-loved green that is often used in pizza, pasta, salads, and many other dishes due to its high nutrient content as well as its distinctive taste!
-However, while some enjoy arugula’s flavor, others feel it to be bitter, and this may put some off.
+However, while some enjoy arugula’s flavor, others are put off by its bitterness.

-If this isn’t something that you enjoy continuing reading to learn more about the reason why arugula is bitter and the way you can eliminate some bitterness.
+If this isn’t something that bothers you, continuing reading to learn more about the reason why arugula is bitter and the way you can eliminate some bitterness.

 What Is Arugula?

-Arugula is a popular ingredient in salads, and also as a topping for pizza and pasta however, it is not a leaf used in salads it is a component of the mustard leaf as well as the cabbage family.
+Arugula is a popular ingredient in salads, and also as a topping for pizza and pasta.
+It belongs to the cabbage family.

-Arugula is served raw or fresh and can be cooked down as well.
-It’s a great component of many dishes!
+Arugula is served raw and can be cooked as well.
+It’s a great complement to many dishes.

 What Does Arugula Taste Like?

-Arugula, a member of the mustard green family is a spicy, peppery taste with a hint of bitterness and tartness.
+Arugula, a member of the mustard green family and has a spicy, peppery taste with a hint of bitterness.

-In addition to this spicy taste however, it also has an underlying freshness that is green that makes it an excellent option for salads and adds a fresh note on pasta and pizza.
+In addition to its spicy taste, it has an underlying freshness that makes it an excellent addition to salads and is popular on pasta and pizza.